KomalSiddharth/PlatinumHercm/replit.md

 - Row-wise layout shows checkbox, title, badges, and action buttons inline
 - Maintains all existing functionality: complete, pause/resume, edit, delete, view history

-### October 13, 2025 - Health & Relationship Standards Rating System
+### October 13, 2025 - All Categories Standards Rating System (Scaled to 10)

-**Standards-Based Rating for Health & Relationship**
+**Universal Standards-Based Rating for All HRCM Categories**
-- Implemented standards-based rating system for both Health and Relationship categories
+- All categories (Health, Relationship, Career, Money) now use standards-based rating system
+- All categories rate out of 10 using scaled calculation
 - Users rate by selecting from predefined standards via checkboxes in a popup dialog
-- Rating automatically calculates based on number of standards selected (1 standard = 1 point)
+- Rating automatically calculates and scales to 10 based on percentage of standards selected
-- Rating cell displays a button that opens the standards dialog
+- Rating cell displays a button for all categories that opens the standards dialog
-- Standards are predefined with specific habits and promises
+- Standards are predefined with specific habits and promises for each category
 - Automatic migration from old checklist format to new standards system
 - Preserves user selections when reopening the dialog

+**Scaling Formula:** `Math.round((checkedCount / totalStandards) * 10)`

-**Health Standards (10 Total, max rating: 10):**
+**Health Standards (10 Total, scaled to rating out of 10):**
 1. I started my Day with Magic Water
 2. I started my Day with 10 Mins of Musical Workout for Squats & Pushups
 3. I started my Day with Healthy Breakfast